 2. Less than 1:10,000 patients are allergic to the dye.
-The allergy may be very mild itching or redness, or very rarely a severe life-threatening anaphylactic reaction can occur.
+The allergy may be very mild (itching or redness), or very rarely (less than 1/200,000) a severe life-threatening anaphylactic reaction can occur.
 Our medical staff are trained to deal with this emergency should it occur.
 Should a serious reaction occur once you have left the clinic you should seek medical attention immediately.